-The best amplifier for busking is the Roland CUBE Street Stereo Amplifier.
+The best amplifier for busking is the Roland CUBE Street EX Amplifier.
 With its amazing sound and great volume, busking won’t be as hard.
 Featuring user-friendly features, buskers will have a hassle-free time on the street.

 Not just an amp, but also a mini PA, the CUBE Street lets you sing and play your guitar through its dual-channel architecture and mic input.